katarinasotic/c01w24lab5/README.md

    Ran all test suites.
    ```

-5. From here, we will make actual use of our backend to run a test on an endpoint.
-On another terminal, get a local MongoDB instance and our `server.js` file running (as shown in [previous labs](https://github.com/ArmandoRJr/c01w24lab3?tab=readme-ov-file#db)).
+5. From here, we will make use of our backend to run a test on an endpoint.
+On another terminal, get a local MongoDB instance and get our `server.js` file running (as shown in [previous labs](https://github.com/ArmandoRJr/c01w24lab3?tab=readme-ov-file#db)).
 Please ensure that the database is clean (i.e. there are no notes)!
    Afterwards, we can append the following code to our file:

    ```javascript